-2.1 The index c represents one of the three loading conditions, the index i represents each investigated damage or group of damages and t is the number of damages to be investigated to calculate $A_c$ for the particular loading condition.
+The index c represents one of the three loading conditions, index i represents each investigated damage or group of damages and t is the number of damages to be investigated to calculate $A_c$ for the particular loading condition.

-2.2 To obtain a maximum index A for a given subdivision, t has to be equal to T, the total number of damages.
+To obtain a maximum index A for a given subdivision, t has to be equal to T, the total number of damages.

-3 In practice, the damage combinations to be considered are limited either by significantly reduced contributions to A (i.e. flooding of substantially larger volumes) or by exceeding the maximum possible damage length.
+In practice, the damage combinations to be considered are limited either by significantly reduced survivability possibility (i.e., flooding of substantially larger volumes) or by exceeding the maximum possible damage length.

-- 4 The index A is divided into partial factors as follows: - $p_i$ The p factor is solely dependent on the geometry of the watertight arrangement of the ship. - $v_i$ The v factor is dependent on the geometry of the watertight arrangement (decks) of the ship and the draught of the initial loading condition.
-It represents the probability that the spaces above the horizontal subdivision will not be flooded. - $s_i$ The s factor is dependent on the calculated survivability of the ship after the considered damage for a specific initial condition.
+The index A is divided into part factors as follows:

+- $p_i$ The p factor is solely dependent on the geometry of the watertight arrangement of the ship. - $v_i$ The v factor is dependent on the geometry of the watertight arrangement (decks) of the ship and the draught of the initial loading condition.
+It represents the probability that the spaces above the horizontal subdivision will not be flooded. - $s_i$ The s factor is dependent on the calculated stability of the ship after damage in a specific initial condition.

-5 Three initial loading conditions should be used for calculating the index A. The loading conditions are defined by their mean draught d, trim and GM (or KG).
-The mean draught and trim are illustrated in the figure below.
+Three initial loading conditions should be used for calculating the index A. The loading conditions are defined by their mean draught d, trim and GM.

+The mean draught and trim are illustrated in the figure above.